This article was written in December 2000, when the 2nd version of INeedCoffee was launched.

 In his new environs, Therrien’s professional and artistic lives have evolved along with his recreational life.

-Cartooning is but one of his artistic interests, and his more recent efforts have been in other endeavors, recently including “murals, ink drawings and water colors.
-Paintings taken from pictures I’ve taken.”
+Cartooning is but one of his artistic interests, and his more recent efforts have been in other endeavors, recently including “murals, ink drawings, and watercolors.
+Paintings are taken from pictures I’ve taken.”

 Not content to confine himself to the visual arts, Therrien also obeys a lifelong passion for music.
 He plays guitar and sings for different permutations of musicians, usually dubbed the BadBob Band.